instaclustr/atsc/paper/BRRO.md

 For example: Max Temperature, Humidity and Wind (all three behaviors) in New York City (single entity) collected on First day of every year (multiple intervals of time)
 The relevance of time as an axis makes time series data distinct from other types of data.
 [1]

-In this document we propose a novel approach to timeseries compression, instead of relying on compression based on the properties of the samples [2] [3] or in the small segments of the sequence [4].
+In this document we propose a novel approach to Monitoring timeseries compression, instead of relying on compression based on the properties of the samples [2] [3] or in the small segments of the sequence [4].
 We propose an approach each timeseries as a digital signal and apply a set of techniques that already exist in other domains, namely in Audio compression.

 One important factor in our approach is that although we rely mostly on Function Approximation (FA), and that is frequently used in Timeseries as a lossy compression, we approach this problem from a lossless perspective.

 > INTERNAL COMMENT: Lossy might be very interesting too!
+> INTERNAL COMMENT 2: Lossy might be the only way of getting decent float compression besides changing the FA
+> INTERNAL COMMENT 3: Floats are 100% understood.
+No compression, no loss.
+Everything can be a counter!
+Let's go!

 ## Prior art and State of the art